The application windows for 2019/20 are:

 - Accommodation for society members on social trips

 Step 1: Apply

-Fill out the Grant Application Form to submit your application.
+Fill out the Society Grant or Music Society Grant form to submit your application.
 You'll receive a confirmation email that your application has been received, usually within one working week.

 Note: Attaching a Budget